rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 - Interpolation and Jitter prediction makes entities way smoother.
 - Automatic and Reliable Spawn and Despawn of entities.
-- Many other features and optimizations to do with rapier 3d physics, wgpu renderer and quinn (quic) protocol.
+- Many other features and optimizations to do with rapier 3d physics, wgpu renderer, and quinn (quic) protocol.

 [Join the Discord server][cybergate-dis] to participate in tests.